Foxy/foxy-cloudflare-addtocart-signing/README.md

 - Plus signs (+) in product names for links will not currently work.
 We are working on supporting this.
 You may use spaces in the name for an add-to-cart link
 - Ensure that there are no extra spaces at the end of form values, for example:
 `<input type="hidden" name="name" value="Blue Shirt "/>`
-will not encode properly
+will not sign properly
 - There may be other cases not accounted for here.
-If you find that your add-to-carts aren't encoding properly, please reach out to us.
+If you find that your add-to-carts aren't signing properly, please reach out to us.
 - Ensure that the `<form>` element `action` attribute value contains the proper URL with `/cart` appended and no extra characters.

 Here is an example add-to-cart using a link: